jieunpark1/jieunpark1/README.md

-# Hi, I’m Jieun Park 😍👋
+# Hi, I’m Jieun Park 👋

 ## 👩🏻About Me
 - Researched on Speech Recognition using AI
-- Master's degree in Arts from Hankuk University of Foreign Studies (HUFS), though.🙃
+- Master's degree in Arts from Hankuk University of Foreign Studies (HUFS), though.

 ## 📝Thesis
   **Hankuk University of Foreign Studies, 2024.8**